-Don’t Become a Tax Resident in Spain: Inquire about the Beckham Law
+Don’t become a tax resident in Spain: inquire about the Beckham Law

 A couple wonders how don't become a tax resident in Spain so to pay less taxes.

 Don’t become a tax resident in Spain if you are considering coming here to work.
 The tax experts at Golden Partners offer you the opportunity to apply for the impatriate tax regime, known as the Beckham Law, to achieve significant tax savings if your company decides to relocate you to Spain.
+A common question is: can you be resident in Spain but not tax resident?
+This distinction is crucial when planning your move, as it can determine the extent of your tax obligations.

 More and more foreigners are interested in moving to Spain for its great climate and quality of life, as well as its secure legal environment for businesses due to its membership in the European Union.
 However, the high tax pressure in Spain, which has increased by 2.9 GDP points since the pandemic according to Fedea (Foundation for Applied Economics Studies), frightens foreign investors.